Padma Fitness & Yoga

 Check out the free resources on breathing, fitness, alignment, yoga, nutrition and lifestyle on this website.
 And remember, stress contributes to bone loss so take a DEEP BREATH and give yourself some love.
 You've got this!

 You may find one or more of these modalities helpful.
-Please remember that proper alignment is critical and adapt each approach to your unique needs.
+Please remember that proper alignment is critical and that you'll need to adapt each approach to your unique needs.

 • Therapeutic Yoga, including Mukunda Stiles' Joint-Freeing Series